Frequently Asked Questions

-Go to the FAFSA corrections menu on the FAFSA website, add our school code (002503) to your application and submit the correction.
-You will need your PIN for this option.
+This is the recommended fix: Go to the FAFSA corrections menu on the FAFSA website, add our school code (002503) to your application and submit the correction.
+You will need your FSA ID for this option.

-Another option is to replace or insert our school code (002503) on your paper SAR (Student Aid Report) and mail it back to the processor.
+Another option, though it takes more time to process, is to replace or insert our school code (002503) on your paper SAR (Student Aid Report) and mail it back to the federal processor.
 The paper SAR must be signed by you, and, if you are a dependent student, your parent.

 Complete a Missouri State special circumstance form with required documentation and summary of circumstances and turn it into the Missouri State office of student financial aid.
 The special circumstance form will be evaluated to see if any adjustments can be made, due to your individual circumstances.